Transfer priorities of the faculties

-The understanding of the concept of “transfer” among the various schools is as multifaceted as the range of subjects taught at our university and each school has its own priorities and fields of relevant activity.
-What all schools have in common is the territorial action radius of their research & knowledge transfer activities, which extends from the local to the international.
+The faculties' understanding of transfer is as diverse as the range of subjects at our university and has different focal points and fields of activity.
+Common to all faculties is the territorial radius of action of their transfer activities: from local to international.

-In return, students and researchers collaborate with regional stakeholders to explore and develop application oriented research and development desiderata, which, inter alia, are then worked upon in interdisciplinary projects and on the basis of the qualitative cornerstones of the scientific method.
+In return, students and researchers work together with regional players to identify and define application-oriented research and development needs, which are then addressed across faculties and on the basis of qualitative cornerstones of scientific work.

 Differences in the understanding of transfer lie, among other things, in the way knowledge is prepared and made available, in the formats chosen, and in the target groups addressed: While the exchange with scientific institutions (universities, research centers and institutes) is carried out equally by all faculties, the focus for cooperation with the economy is more in the engineering and economic sciences.
 The humanities, cultural studies, humanities and social sciences, on the other hand, cooperate more with various social institutions.